Métouia: Geography

 Located 12 kilometres from Gabès, Métouia has a wide areas of palm trees (about 270 hectares) and a coastline of 10 kilometres from its centre.
 Fisheries is diverse (essentiallyGrooved carpet shell, octopus and various species of fish), contributing to the high productivity of the Gulf of Gabès.

 The main highway connecting the city is National Highway 1 (RN1).

 Economy

 Its economy is based mainly on farming of oasis, select industrial activities (industrial Métouia zone El-Aouinet), and tourism.

 Sport

-It features two teams of soccer: The Métouian Sport Union, and The Métouian Athletic Youth based in Tunis.
+The town has two association football clubs: The Métouian Sport Union and The Métouian Athletic Youth (founded in 1947) – based in Tunis.